Creamy cauliflower carrot soup is so warming and delicious. You won’t believe this tasty soup is dairy free and Whole30 compliant.

 Creamy Cauliflower Carrot Soup (Dairy Free, Grain Free).

 Filling and warming, this creamy cauliflower carrot soup has a little kick from some curry powder!

 In a large soup pot, saute the onion in the olive oil over medium heat until soft, about 5 minutes.

 Add the carrots and saute for a few minutes.
 Add the cauliflower, broth, curry powder, and garlic powder and raise the heat to high.

 - Bring to a boil, then reduce heat to a simmer.

 - Remove the pot from the heat and puree the soup using an immersion blender.

-Add the non-dairy milk and salt and stir.
+Add the non-dairy milk, salt, and pepper, and stir.